 Many countries in the EU have a high-level body within the national government with explicit, acknowledged responsibility for matters relating to the SE.
-This is the case of the Belgian government's Secrétariat d'Etat au Développement Durable et à l'Economie Sociale (Secretary of State for Sustainable Development and the Social Economy), the Dirección General de Economía Social (Social Economy Directorate-General) of the Spanish Ministry of Labour and of several of the regional governments, the French Interministérielle government's Délégation à l'Innovation. l'expérimentation sociale et à l'économie sociale (Interministerial Delegation for Innovation, Social Experimentation and the Social Economy), the Social Economy Unit - FAS in Ireland, the Direzione generale per gli enti cooperative, Ministero dello sviluppo economico (Directorate General for co-operative bodies, Ministry of Economic Development) and the Agenzia per le Onlus (Agency for Socially Responsible Non-Profit Organizations) in Italy, the NGO Liaison Unit in the Maltese Government's Ministry for the Family and Social Solidarity, Portugal's Instituto António Sérgio do Sector Cooperativo (INSCOOP) and, in the United Kingdom, the Cabinet Office's Social Enterprise Unit and the Treasury's Charity and Third Sector Finance Unit.
+This is the case of the Belgian government's Secrétariat d'État au développement durable et à l'économie sociale (Secretary of State for Sustainable Development and the Social Economy), the Dirección General de Economía Social (Social Economy Directorate-General) of the Spanish Ministry of Labour and of several of the regional governments, the French government's Délégation interministérielle à l'innovation, à l'expérimentation sociale et à l'économie sociale (Interministerial Delegation for Innovation, Social Experimentation and the Social Economy), the Social Economy Unit - FAS in Ireland, the Direzione generale per gli enti cooperative, Ministero dello sviluppo economico (Directorate General for cooperative bodies, Ministry of Economic Development) and the Agenzia per le Onlus (Agency for Socially Responsible Non-Profit Organizations) in Italy, the NGO Liaison Unit in the Maltese varied catalogue of types.
+Depending on the nature of the instruments they employ, they can be classified as institutional policies, policies of diffusion, training and research, financial policies, policies of support with real services and demand policies.

+Government's Ministry for the Family and Social Solidarity, Portugal's Instituto António Sérgio do Sector Cooperativo (INSCOOP) and, in the United Kingdom, the Cabinet Office's Social Enterprise Unit and the Treasury's Charity and Third Sector Finance Unit.